+The Kāpiti Coast District Council has developed a Community Facilities Strategy to plan for the current and future needs of the community.
 The purpose of the Community Facilities Strategy is to help guide the Council's decisions on investing in community facilities over the next 20 years.